We’re embracing seasonal eating again with this recipe. Pumpkin soup is a true taste of autumn.

 - 1 onion peeled & roughly chopped

-- 1 small handful of red lentils
+- 1 small handful red lentils

 For The Toasted Spices